-Figure 3-74 GRANT (Security Privileges) syntax Example 1 The following grants the CONNECT privileges to users named vivian and jenny with no password.
-GRANT CONNECT TO vivian, jenny; Example 2 The following grants the CONNECT privilege to a user named vivian with the password shuka828 and a user named jenny with the password grala833.
-GRANT CONNECT TO vivian shuka828, jenny grala833 C Example 3 The following grants the RESOURCE privilege to users vivian and jenny.
-GRANT RESOURCE TO vivian, jenny C Example 4 The following grants the DBA privilege to users vivian and jenny.
-GRANT DBA TO vivian, jenny D Example 5 The following grants the ACCESS privilege to the users vivian and jenny with the addresses 192.4.55.3 and 219.3.44..
-GRANT ACCESS TO vivian, jenny '192.4.55.3', '219.3.44.
-3.63 INSERT The INSERT command inserts new rows in a table.
+Figure 3-74 GRANT (Security Privileges) syntax ➔ Example 1 The following grants the CONNECT privileges to users named vivian and jenny with no password.
+GRANT CONNECT TO vivian, jenny; () SQL Command and Function Reference ● Example 2 The following grants the CONNECT privilege to a user named vivian with the password shuka828 and a user named jenny with the password grala833.
+GRANT CONNECT TO vivian shuka828, jenny grala833 Example 3 The following grants the RESOURCE privilege to users vivian and jenny.
+GRANT RESOURCE TO vivian, jenny Example 4 The following grants the DBA privilege to users vivian and jenny.
+GRANT DBA TO vivian, jenny C Example 5 The following grants the ACCESS privilege to the users vivian and jenny with the addresses 192.4.55.3 and 219.3.44.\. ''' GRANT ACCESS TO vivian, jenny '192.4.55.3', '219.3.44. ''' 3.64 INSERT The INSERT command inserts new rows in a table.
 Rows may not be inserted into the system catalog tables.
 Only the table owner, a DBA, a SYSADM, or a user with the INSERT privilege for the entire table or for the specific column may execute the command.
 Use this command to insert a single row by providing values using the VALUES keyword.
 The values provided may be constants, the results of built-in functions, or bound variables in a program using the ODBC API.
 Also, use this command to insert a set of rows using data selected from other tables using a SELECT statement.
 The rows selected must have columns with data types compatible the table.
 When specifying columns to provide values for, name the columns in any order when executing the INSERT command.
 Omitting the column list specifies to use all columns, in the order created.
 In this case, provide a value for each column in the table, even if the value is empty.
 If the values provided do not match the data type of the column, DBMaker converts the values to the proper data type.
 The default value for a column is used when a value is not provided.
 Use the referential integrity rules when inserting data into a child table that has a foreign key linking it to a parent table.
 Do not try to insert a value into a child key that does not exist in the parent key, unless it is a NULL value.
 Insert a new row in the parent key first.
 To insert a string that contains a single quote, replace the single quote in the string with two consecutive single quotes.
 Have an even number of single quotes in a value, or DBMaker will wait for another single quote to close the string value.
-To insert the default value in a row, leave the value empty or specify the default value using the DEFAULT keyword. table_name......Name of the table to insert a new row into column_name......Name of the column to insert a value for literal.....Literal value to be inserted constant.....Constant value to insert bind_variable..........Name of the bound variable to insert, with ODBC only select_statement.......Statement to be selected
+To insert the default value in a row, leave the value empty or specify the default value using the DEFAULT keyword.
+(1) SQL Command and Function Reference bind\variable.....Name of the bound variable to insert, with ODBC only select\statement......Statement to be selected